gchure/gchure.github.io/pages/research.md

 of conditions, making it an ideal physiological framework to interrogate the dynamics of growth, competition, and adaptation in complex and ever-changing environments.

-<a href=" https://doi.org/10.1101/2022.01.27.477569" class="btn btn-outline-secondary"><span style="font-size: 0.8em;"> Related Publication: Chure and Cremer, 2022.
+<a href=" https://doi.org/10.7554/eLife.84878" class="btn btn-outline-secondary"><span style="font-size: 0.8em;"> Related Publication: Chure and Cremer, *eLife* 2023.
 "An Optimal Regulation of Fluxes Dictates Microbial Growth In and Out of Steady-State."</span> </a>

 <hr/>
 ### Using simple math to understand complex proteomes